PerryXu1/notes/README.md

-# physics-notes
+# notes
-Physics notes from high school and as an undergraduate Engineering Science student at the University of Toronto
+Notes from high school and as an undergraduate Engineering Science student at the University of Toronto